hsf-training/hsf-training-ml-gpu-webpage/_episodes/02-whichgpu.md

 ~~~
 {: .language-python}

 will return a list of available GPUs.
-However, many libraries also have built in functionality to check whether a GPU compatble with that ibrary is available.
+However, many libraries also have built in functionality to check whether a GPU compatible with that library is available.
 For PyTorch this can be done using:

 ~~~
 import torch